 Though it takes a little time for comprehensive statistics to roll out to the public, the trend for the past ten years or so has been continuing to get worse: more people are dying from drugs than ever before.

-When you take a look at the graphs, however, some drugs are not really as big of a problem.
+When you take a look at the graphs, however, some drugs are not as big of a problem.
 Cocaine and meth-related deaths, for example, serious concerns of the past, have been on the overall decline.
-Experts are saying the same thing about usage: fortunately, fewer people have been using cocaine and meth.
+Experts are saying the same thing about usage.
+Fortunately, fewer people have been using cocaine and meth.
 In part, the higher cost of cocaine over opioids may be part of it.
 Legislation making the ingredients for meth and meth educational campaigns may be improving the statistics, particularly among young people.

 Yet, Michigan drug-related deaths have increased nearly 400%!

 Most experts agree: opioids are the culprit.

 So why are opioids killing thousands of our neighbors?
 On that, experts might disagree.

 Opioids are the class of narcotic painkillers found in both prescription drugs (like OxyContin and Vicodin) and street drugs (like heroin and fentanyl).
 (For a list of opioids, see this link).

 People start using opioids for various reasons, often because of something like an injury or surgery which necessitate a prescription pain medication.